 Dot painting on stones takes a bit of practice.
 Getting those dots to line up can be very tricky.
-In this tutorial for spiral dotted stones we will be sharing an awesome tool to help with lining all of those dots up.
+In this tutorial for spiral dot painted rocks, we will be sharing an awesome tool to help with lining all of those dots up.
 It’s called a Pip!

 This page contains affiliate links which means if you make a purchase using the link, I could receive a commission.
 Check out all the details here.